 Making a Difference for Patients with Prostate and Other Urologic Cancers

-Our Urologic Cancer team is comprised of expert physicians that help patients successfully overcome cancers of the prostate, kidney, urethra, bladder and penis.
-Our multidisciplinary team joins forces to create customized treatment plans for each patient that are designed and administered right here in the neighborhood.
+Our Urologic Cancer team at AdventHealth is comprised of expert physicians that help patients successfully overcome cancers of the prostate, kidney, urethra, bladder and penis.
+Our multidisciplinary team joins forces to create customized treatment plans for each patient that are designed and administered for their best outcome.

 Urologic cancer includes cancer of the kidney, ureter, bladder, penis and prostate.
 Prostate cancer is the most common urological cancer.
 It is the second leading cause of cancer death in men, second only to lung cancer.
 Each year, more than 50,000 cases of bladder cancer are diagnosed in men and women.
 Like most cancers, early detection can be key to overcoming the disease.
 When it comes to prostate cancer, there are several screening tests that help in this effort.